CrisisGuardians/CrisisGuardianAI/README.md

 The grant application is due July 30, 2020.
 The form is at https://ai4prod.microsoftcrmportals.com/AIAcccessibilityGrantApplication/

-**Type of Organization:** Commercial
+**Type of Organization:** Commercial \

-**Disability/Accessibility Lead Name:**
+**Disability/Accessibility Lead Name:** Tim Clemans \

-**Disability/Accessibility Lead Organization**
+**Disability/Accessibility Lead Organization** none \

-**Disability/Accessibility Lead Position**
+**Disability/Accessibility Lead Position** none \

-**Project Title:** CrisisGuardianAI
+**Project Title:** CrisisGuardianAI \
 **Problem Description (50 words max) Describe the problem the project seeks to address.
 What pain points or gaps are you addressing?
-What issues exist with the current approaches that fall short?**
+What issues exist with the current approaches that fall short?** The project seeks to address highly severe borderline personality disorder in myself 24/7 where in patient, out patient, medication, and self education have been ineffective. \
 **Competitive Landscape (200 words max) Explain projects, products, or research that your solution builds upon or will compete against.
 How is yours different?
 What are your primary advantages?**
-Focus Area*
-Primary Disability Segment*
-Solution Description*
+**Focus Area** Everyday life \
-In less than 200 words, describe what you will build Solution Impact, Scale, and Validation*
-In less than 300 words, describe the impact you intend to have (your hypothesis) and how you will measure that impact.
-Describe how you will include people with disabilities in your design and validation process.
+**Primary Disability Segment** Mental health **Solution Description In less than 200 words, describe what you will build Solution Impact, Scale, and Validation** **In less than 300 words, describe the impact you intend to have (your hypothesis) and how you will measure that impact.
+Describe how you will include people with disabilities in your design and validation process.**
-AI Business Case*
-Explain how you will leverage Artificial Intelligence and machine learning tools and Azure services to address the problem.
-If the problem can be solved without AI, clarify why AI is critical to your success.
+**AI Business Case Explain how you will leverage Artificial Intelligence and machine learning tools and Azure services to address the problem.
+If the problem can be solved without AI, clarify why AI is critical to your success.**
-Description of machine learning model(s) to be generated (650 words max)* Describe how the proposed AI models will operate.
-Include descriptions of how data would be inputted and processed List of the Project Deliverables (max 200 words)*
+**Description of machine learning model(s) to be generated (650 words max) Describe how the proposed AI models will operate.
+Include descriptions of how data would be inputted and processed**
-In bullet points, list the project deliverables required to address the problem Deliverable Data*
+**List of the Project Deliverables (max 200 words) In bullet points, list the project deliverables required to address the problem
+Deliverable Data*
 In as much detail possible, describe the type of data which will be provided.
 Provide the estimated amount, format, structured vs. unstructured, etc. Also describe the data sensitivity:
 Public - Represents data designed for publicly available and public consumption